RailsEventStore/ecommerce/README.md

   - it generates the order number like "2021/03/20" (the last part is random(100))
 - Look at the order
 - Look at the history of events (in the Rails Event Store Browser)

+### Admin perspective

+In `/admin` we show how to combine the `ActiveAdmin` gem with the DDD/event-driven approach.
+We do it via limiting the typical CRUD actions.
+All the "view" options are still there.

+Admin can cancel an order in the admin panel.

 ## Domains